 That was 2014: the official start of FoldHaus Art Collective.
 Since then, our art installations have become bigger and more audacious.
-Shrumen Lumen, five massive, origami mushrooms, followed in 2016 (they’re now on exhibit at the Smithsonian American Art Museum), and we’re currently building a five-story tall, geodesic sphere covered with 42 origami shells that will be called RadiaLumia.
+Shrumen Lumen, five massive, origami mushrooms, followed in 2016 (they’re now on exhibit at the Smithsonian American Art Museum), and we most recently built a five-story tall, geodesic sphere covered with 42 origami shells called RadiaLumia.

 Each project takes months to design, prototype, and build.
 Which means I often get asked: Why do you spend your nights and weekends doing this when you have a fulfilling day job as a creative leader?